EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ## AS-to-C: Access Token Response # {#as-c}

-After verifying the POST request to the token endpoint and that C is authorized to obtain an access token corresponding to its access token request, the AS responds as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}.
-If the request from C was invalid, or not authorized, the AS returns an error response as described in {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.
+After verifying the POST request to the token endpoint and that C is authorized to obtain an access token corresponding to its access token request, AS responds as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}.
+If the request from C was invalid, or not authorized, AS returns an error response as described in {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.

-The AS can signal that the use of EDHOC and OSCORE as per this profile is REQUIRED for a specific access token, by including the "ace_profile" parameter with the value "coap_edhoc_oscore" in the access token response.
-This means that C MUST use EDHOC with the RS and derive an OSCORE Security Context, as specified in {{edhoc-exec}}.
-After that, C MUST use the established OSCORE Security Context to protect communications with the RS, when accessing protected resources at the RS according to the authorization information indicated in the access token.
+AS can signal that the use of EDHOC and OSCORE as per this profile is REQUIRED for a specific access token, by including the "ace_profile" parameter with the value "coap_edhoc_oscore" in the access token response.
+This means that C MUST use EDHOC with RS and derive an OSCORE Security Context, as specified in {{edhoc-exec}}.
+After that, C MUST use the established OSCORE Security Context to protect communications with RS, when accessing protected resources at RS according to the authorization information indicated in the access token.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.

-When issuing any access token of a token series, the AS MUST send the following data in the response to C.
+When issuing any access token of a token series, AS MUST send the following data in the response to C.

 * The identifier of the token series to which the issued access token belongs to.
 This is specified in the "id" field of EDHOC\_Information.

    All the access tokens belonging to the same token series are associated with the same identifier, which does not change throughout the series lifetime.
 A token series terminates when the latest issued access token in the series becomes invalid (e.g., when it expires or gets revoked).

-   The AS assigns an identifier to a token series when issuing the first access token T of that series.
-When assigning the identifier, the AS MUST ensure that this was never used in a previous series of access tokens such that: i) they were issued for the same RS for which the access token T is being issued; and ii) they were bound to the same authentication credential AUTH\_CRED\_C of the requesting client to which the access token T is being issued (irrespectively of the exact way AUTH\_CRED\_C is specified in such access tokens).
+   AS assigns an identifier to a token series when issuing the first access token T of that series.
+When assigning the identifier, AS MUST ensure that this was never used in a previous series of access tokens such that: i) they were issued for the same RS for which the access token T is being issued; and ii) they were bound to the same authentication credential AUTH\_CRED\_C of the requesting client to which the access token T is being issued (irrespectively of the exact way AUTH\_CRED\_C is specified in such access tokens).

-When issuing the first access token of a token series, the AS MUST send the following data in the response to C.
+When issuing the first access token of a token series, AS MUST send the following data in the response to C.

-* The authentication credential of the RS, namely AUTH\_CRED\_RS.
+* The authentication credential of RS, namely AUTH\_CRED\_RS.
 This is specified in the "rs\_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}}.
 AUTH\_CRED\_RS can be transported by value or referred to by means of an appropriate identifier.

    When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is typically expected that the response to C specifies AUTH\_CRED\_RS by value.

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_RS, it is typically expected that the response to C specifies AUTH\_CRED\_RS by reference.

-When issuing the first access token of a token series, the AS MAY send the following data in the response to C. If present, these data MUST be included in the corresponding fields of EDHOC\_Information.
-Some of this information takes advantage of the knowledge that the AS may have about C and the RS since their early registration process, with particular reference to what they support as EDHOC peers.
+When issuing the first access token of a token series, AS MAY send the following data in the response to C. If present, these data MUST be included in the corresponding fields of EDHOC\_Information.
+Some of this information takes advantage of the knowledge that AS may have about C and RS since their early registration process, with particular reference to what they support as EDHOC peers.

-* The EDHOC methods supported by both C and the RS (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
+* The EDHOC methods supported by both C and RS (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 This is specified in the "methods" field of EDHOC\_Information.

-* The EDHOC cipher suite (see {{Section 3.6 of I-D.ietf-lake-edhoc}}) to be used by C and the RS as selected cipher suite when running EDHOC.
+* The EDHOC cipher suite (see {{Section 3.6 of I-D.ietf-lake-edhoc}}) to be used by C and RS as selected cipher suite when running EDHOC.
 This is specified in the "cipher\_suites" field of EDHOC\_Information.
-If present, this MUST specify the EDHOC cipher suite which is most preferred by C and at the same time supported by both C and the RS.
+If present, this MUST specify the EDHOC cipher suite which is most preferred by C and at the same time supported by both C and RS.

-* Whether the RS supports or not EDHOC message\_4 (see {{Section 5.5 of I-D.ietf-lake-edhoc}}).
+* Whether RS supports or not EDHOC message\_4 (see {{Section 5.5 of I-D.ietf-lake-edhoc}}).
 This is specified in the "message\_4" field of EDHOC\_Information.

-* Whether the RS supports or not the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}.
+* Whether RS supports or not the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}.
 This is specified in the "comb\_req" field of EDHOC\_Information.

-* The path component of the URI of the EDHOC resource at the RS, where C is expected to send EDHOC messages as CoAP requests.
+* The path component of the URI of the EDHOC resource at RS, where C is expected to send EDHOC messages as CoAP requests.
 This is specified in the "uri\_path" field of EDHOC\_Information.
 If not specified, the URI path "/.well-known/edhoc" defined in {{Section 9.7 of I-D.ietf-lake-edhoc}}) is assumed.

 * The size in bytes of the OSCORE Master Secret to derive after the EDHOC execution (see {{Section A.1 of I-D.ietf-lake-edhoc}}) and to use for establishing an OSCORE Security Context.
 This is specified in the "osc\_ms\_len" field of EDHOC\_Information.
 If not specified, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.

 * The size in bytes of the OSCORE Master Salt to derive after the EDHOC execution (see {{Section A.1 of I-D.ietf-lake-edhoc}}) and to use for establishing an OSCORE Security Context.
 This is specified in the "osc\_salt\_len" field of EDHOC\_Information.
 If not specified, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.

 * The OSCORE version to use (see {{Section 5.4 of RFC8613}}).
 This is specified in the "osc\_version" field of EDHOC\_Information.
-If specified, the AS MUST indicate the highest OSCORE version supported by both C and the RS.
+If specified, AS MUST indicate the highest OSCORE version supported by both C and RS.
 If not specified, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

-When issuing any access token of a token series, the AS MUST specify the following data in the claims associated with the access token.
+When issuing any access token of a token series, AS MUST specify the following data in the claims associated with the access token.

 * The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the token endpoint.

 * The same authentication credential of C that C specified in its POST request to the token endpoint (see {{c-as}}), namely AUTH\_CRED\_C.
 If the access token is a CWT, this information MUST be specified in the "cnf" claim.

    In the access token, AUTH\_CRED\_C can be transported by value or referred to by means of an appropriate identifier, regardless of how C specified it in the request to the token endpoint.
-Thus, the specific field carried in the access token claim and specifying AUTH\_CRED\_C depends on the specific way used by the AS.
+Thus, the specific field carried in the access token claim and specifying AUTH\_CRED\_C depends on the specific way used by AS.

    When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is typically expected that AUTH\_CRED\_C is specified by value.

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is typically expected that AUTH\_CRED\_C is specified by reference.

-When issuing the first access token of a token series, the AS MAY specify the following data in the claims associated with the access token.
+When issuing the first access token of a token series, AS MAY specify the following data in the claims associated with the access token.
 If these data are specified in the response to C from the token endpoint, they MUST be included in the access token and specify the same values that they have in the response from the token endpoint.

 * The size in bytes of the OSCORE Master Secret to derive after the EDHOC execution and to use for establishing an OSCORE Security Context.
 If it is included, it is specified in the "osc\_ms\_len" field of EDHOC\_Information, and it has the same value that the "osc\_ms\_len" field has in the response to C. If it is not included, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.